On Guilt and Conscience

 Do you ever feel guilty about things you shouldn't feel guilty about and not feel guilty about things you should feel guilty about?

-I do?
+I have.
 Why is this?
 A major reason is that we tend to think in terms of guilt as an emotional response that comes from our conscience.
 This, however, can be misleading.

 Keep in mind that guilt in the Bible is a legal term—not an emotional one.
 If we do what is wrong in the eyes of God, we are guilty regardless of how we feel.
 That's also true of our legal system.
 If I break the law, I am guilty whether I feel guilty or not—or whether I get caught or not.
 For some, guilt is more a fear of getting caught.